Type (designation): Japan

-The Imperial Japanese Army (IJA) began using the Type designation system in 1927, for all weapons, vehicles, military equipment, subassemblies and subsystems such as engines and gunmounts.
+The IJA began using the Type designation system in 1927, for all weapons, vehicles, military equipment, subassemblies, and subsystems such as engines and gun mounts.
 In 1940, instead of resetting to zero, the IJA assigned "Type 100" to equipment put into production that year.
 In 1941, the IJA reset to "Type 1".
 Unlike the IJN, the IJA continued to use the system through 1945 with the production of the Kawasaki Ki-100 Army Type 5 Fighter.